brookekelseyryan/ICS33-S22/README.md

 {% if site.announcements.size != 0 %}
 ## Announcements
-Course announcements will be posted here.
-Please be sure to check this page regularly for any updates.

 {% assign announcements = site.announcements | reverse %}
 {% for announcement in announcements %}